basespace/basespace-ruby-sdk/README.md

     puts "URI for user to visit and grant access:" puts device_info['verification_with_code_uri']

-At this point the user must visit the verification uri to grant us access
+At this point the user must visit the verification URI to grant the requested privilege.
+From Ruby, it is possible to launch a browser pointing to the verification URI using:

-    ## PAUSE HERE
-    # Have the user visit the verification URI to grant us access
-    puts "\nPlease visit the URI within 15 seconds and grant access:" puts device_info['verification_with_code_uri']

     link = device_info['verification_with_code_uri']
     host = RbConfig::CONFIG['host_os']
     case host